Perhaps the Three Dog Night’s song: “One Is The Loneliest Number” made a seminal statement of perception when it’s first stanza proclaimed:

 The question then needs to be answered by an outside source using their perception, not that of the (little ‘c’) creator.

-As I approach the completion of my 30th novel, I could not have imagined when I published my first novel in 2008, that over the next 16 years I would publish another twenty-nine novels.
+As I approach the completion of my 30th (now working on 32nd) novel, I could not have imagined when I published my first novel in 2008, that over the next 16 years I would publish another thirty plus novels.

-That said, measured against my author friend, Harvey Stanbrough who has published over 85 novels, in about half that time; and author, Dean Wesley Smith, who has been writing for 40 years and has published over 200 novels… I am not prolific.
+That said, measured against my author friend, Harvey Stanbrough who has published over 97 novels plus 9 novelas, in about half that time; and author, Dean Wesley Smith, who has been writing for 40 years and has published over 200 novels… I am not prolific.

 I am just thankful that the creative ideas keep flowing and the characters keep whispering their stories in my ears.